AdamJo/me-card/README.md

-A small project to mess around with Ionic 2 and NFC tags.
+A small project to mess around with Ionic 2, NFC tags and Angular's form validation.